dlt-hub/dlt/docs/website/docs/dlt-ecosystem/verified-sources/notion.md

 # Notion

 Notion is a tool that allows users to organize and manage their personal and professional lives.
 It provides a flexible workspace where you can create and customize various types of digital content, such as notes, documents, databases, task lists, and more.

-Using this Notion `dlt` verified source and pipeline example, you can load the ***databases*** from Notion to a [destination](https://dlthub.com/docs/destinations/duckdb) of your choice.
+Using this Notion `dlt` verified source and pipeline example, you can load the ***databases*** from Notion to a [destination](../destinations/duckdb) of your choice.
 In Notion, [databases](https://www.notion.so/help/intro-to-databases) are a powerful feature that allows you to create structured collections of information.
 They are similar to spreadsheets or tables but with added flexibility and functionality.

 ## Grab API credentials

 1. If you don't already have a Notion account, please create one.
-2. Access your Notion account and navigate to **[My Integrations](https://www.notion.so/my-integrations)**.
+2. Access your Notion account and navigate to [My Integrations](https://www.notion.so/my-integrations).
 3. On the left-hand side, click on "New Integration" and provide a suitable name for the integration.
 4. Finally, click on "Submit" located at the bottom of the page.